tokenjournal/site/content/index.md

 Crypto is a quickly evolving field and time is everything.
 For this reason it is paramount to ensure the authors that their submissions will be evaluated quickly.
 In normal circumstances, the whole process from submission to communication of acceptance/rejection should not take more than two months.

-Exceptions to these rules exist, as in the case of very long papers or negative results, which give precedence to normal submissions.
+Exceptions to these rules exist, as in the case of very long papers or of negative results, which give precedence to normal submissions.

 ### Submission formats
 - We accept any submission format, in any template, of any length.